ASHLEIGH B.

 Made in the U.S.A. - 1989

 There is light in the darkness, and it’s worth fighting for across every realm.
 My battles often take me where the rest of the world can’t see, and I’ve cultivated the creative spirit I was given to connect with purpose and hold to the goodness of existence.
-Whether digitally, traditionally, or in another world entirely, the expression of this spirit will champion peace, hope, and truth even if, like a distant star, it must shine through shadow.
+Whether digitally, traditionally, or in another world entirely, the expression of this spirit will champion the starlight of life even if, like a distant star, it must shine through shadow.

 L E T T H E R E B E L I G H T